Yo-kai-Sei-shin-kage/makemon/README.txt

 # Dependencies
 1.) iw
 2.) macchanger

+# Installation
+Move "makemon" to "/usr/bin/" directory/folder or any directory you choose and make an alias to it in your .bashrc file and make the file executable.
+That's it.

 # Usage
 User@group:~# makemon -c     <--Creates a single monitor interface.
 User@group:~# makemon -m     <--Creates many mon interfaces up to 10.